jieling3313/CA2025_Assignment1/README.md

 [My assignment]()

 I chose problem B and translated the C code to RISC-V assembly.
-In the LeetCode section, I utilized xxx to speed up LeetCode problem xxx.
+In the LeetCode section, I utilized branchless_clz to speed up LeetCode problem: LeetCode 2429.
+Minimize XOR